Why the Holiday Season Is a Busy Season in the Cyber World

 Expansion of the Attack Surface

-To meet seasonal demand, organizations rapidly introduce new assets such as additional laptops, temporary staff, POS systems, and third-party platforms, often with limited time for security validation.
-This creates a larger and unevenly protected environment.
-At the same time, gift cards expand rapidly and become one of the most exploited assets.
-In 2025 alone, 8.9 million retail gift cards and 7.5 million quick-service restaurant gift cards were observed for sale on underground markets, with some organizations losing up to $100,000 per day as activity peaks around Black Friday and Christmas.
+Organizations rapidly introduce new assets — laptops, temporary staff, POS systems, and third-party platforms — often with limited time for security validation.
+In 2025 alone, 8.9 million retail gift cards were observed for sale on underground markets.

 Psychological Factors Increase User Risk